BradleyJHumble/TextAlerts/README.md

 # TextAlerts
-An simple rest api that sends texts messages using the twillio api
+An simple rest api that sends texts messages using the twilio api